sap-tutorials/Tutorials/tutorials/odata-dd-3-northbreeze/odata-dd-3-northbreeze.md

 ### Visit the publicly available read-only service

-In case you haven't yet got round to running your own instance of the Northbreeze service, there's a publicly available instance that is read-only.
+In case you haven't yet got round to running your own instance of the Northbreeze service, there's a publicly available instance that is fully read-only.
 So you can try out any of the read-only activities in subsequent tutorials in this mission (for other activities you will have to set up and run your own, as described in this tutorial).

 Head over to <https://odd.cfapps.eu10.hana.ondemand.com/> ("odd" is short for "OData Deep Dive") to see the start page, and take a look around.

-## Further info
+### Further info

 - [Capire](https://cap.cloud.sap/docs/) - the official CAP documentation